 Alain Prost (1994 – retired)

 Prost had already stepped away from the sport in 1992, but only as a sabbatical – he signed a deal to join Williams for 1993, which prompted Nigel Mansell's move (above).
 At the time, Prost had a one-year clause that precluded Ayrton Senna from becoming his team mate.
 That honour instead went to Damon Hill, who ended up pushing Prost hard – as did Senna, who was still at McLaren.
-Prost and Williams were too strong to resist however: the Frenchman claimed seven wins and 13 poles from 16 races, helping him clinch the title two rounds early in Portugal.
+Prost and Williams were too strong to be denied however: the Frenchman claimed seven wins and 13 poles from 16 races, helping him clinch a fourth title two rounds early in Portugal.
 The triumph came just days after Prost announced his retirement - meaning that, for the second year running, F1 did not have a defending champion.
-Senna would moved to fill the vacant Williams seat for 1994, having embraced his fierce rival on the Frenchman's last Grand Prix podium.
+Senna would move to fill the vacant Williams seat for 1994, having embraced his fierce rival on the Frenchman's last Grand Prix podium.